Curious about spam emails and how to stop them?

 These emails come from misleading domain names (like in email spoofing) and usually offer a massive reward.
 All you have to do is give them your bank account details to make the supposed “transfer.”

-For example, you might receive an email or text message from a junk email address claiming you’ve won $500,000, and you can claim it as soon as you provide your credit card or social security number to initiate the payment.
+For example, you might receive an email or text message from a phony email address claiming you’ve won $500,000, and you can claim it as soon as you provide your credit card or social security number to initiate the payment.
+(Never do this.)

 Or maybe they ask you to make a relatively nominal deposit at some bank account to confirm that you’re serious about getting the money.

-Don’t fall for such scams that make fake offers of vast rewards in exchange for confidential information.
-It’s most likely a phishing scam.
+Don’t fall for such scams that make fake offers of vast rewards from strangers in exchange for confidential information.
+It’s surely a phishing scam.

 5. Malware Warnings